barnacleos/build/README.md

 System configuration
 --------------------

-The following information can be helpful when you connect to BarnacleOS router and configure it:
+The following information can be helpful when you connect to BarnacleOS:

 * Root password is disabled
 * User `user` has access via SSH with password `password`